kschuler/guide/guidelines/analyzing-data.md

 ## Getting started

 - Read 10 simple rules

+If you are absolutely new to the idea of R and/or markdown, start here:

 - Do the markdown course
 - Do the basic R tutorial

+If you know the basics but want to learn some intermediate analysis stuff:

 - For more advanced stuff learn dplyr and ggplot on Datacamp (ask Katie for lab login)

+Finally when you are ready to get started:
 - Install R Studio

 ## Analysis notebook conventions